 It may seem like a tall order at first.
 To help you understand and overcome the most common barriers to engaging Millennials, this is the first blog in a three-part series on how financial professionals must adapt for the millennial investor.

 The assets under management (AUM) model is far and away the most popular method of financial planning pricing.
 Charging clients a percentage of AUM is a highly scalable way to draw a profit from planning, which is probably why it’s endured for so long.
 However, it is limiting in who it allows financial professionals to serve.

 Only about seven percent of U.S. households have enough liquid assets to invest in an account to be transferred to an advisor.1 For those who don’t have $100,000 or more to invest—particularly the millennial generation that has yet to reach the peak earning stage of their financial lifecycle—the AUM model doesn’t work well.

 Currently, this population is drastically underserved in the financial services industry, and yet, they already comprise the largest segment of the U.S. workforce.
-Additionally, the net worth of the millennial generation is projected to increase to $20 trillion by 2030.2 To engage Millennials and the opportunity they represent, firms still using the AUM model have to come up with new and transparent models of financial planning pricing.
+Additionally, as more young professionals begin gaining traction in their careers, the net worth of the millennial generation is projected to increase to $20 trillion by 2030.2 To engage Millennials and the opportunity they represent, firms still using the AUM model have to come up with new and transparent models of financial planning pricing.

 Tying Financial Planning Value to Financial Planning Fees